128technology/docs/docs/config_wan_assurance.md

 ### Show Command
 The `show plugins state` command displays extensive information about the state of the plugin.
 Use the following command as a starting point for any troubleshooting.

-`show plugins state router <router name> summary SSR-mist-wan-assurance`
+`show plugins state router <router name> summary 128T-mist-wan-assurance`

 ##### Version History